ISSArt-LLC/ISSArt-LLC.github.io/posts/2016-02-08-deployment-of-symfony2-application-using-deployer.md

 - Clear of external cache systems.
 (ElasticSearch, Memcached, Redis, APC, Varnish, etc.)
 - Run tests

-**Manual deployment has a number of disadvantages.** In addition taking a lot of developer’s time, manual deployment is influenced by the human factor.
+**Manual deployment has a number of disadvantages.** In addition taking a lot of developer's time, manual deployment is influenced by the human factor.
 There is a possibility of deployment bugs in cases where developer forgot to update cache, dump assets, etc. To avoid this issue, we suggest to use deployment tools.

 **There are plenty of tools to automate deployment process, such as:**